 - Paying your rates on time.
 As obvious as it sounds, keeping up with your payments is the best way to avoid a lapse.
 You should know how much you owe each month and when payments are due.

 - Setting up automatic payments.
 It’s easy to forget to do things when they only happen once in a while.
-By setting up automatic payments with your insurer, you’ll avoid a lapse.
-Doing so will also get you a discount.
-Only set this up if you’re comfortable with paying that amount automatically each month (or every six months for semi-annual policies).
+By scheduling car insurance payments with your provider, you’ll avoid a lapse.
+Doing so will also get you a discount for paying automatically.
+Only set this up if you’re comfortable with electronic deductions each month (or every six months for semi-annual policies).

 - Only paying for what you need.
 If you can’t afford tons of coverage, only buy what you can afford.
 Even if it’s just the state minimum, it’s better than nothing.
 Agents and company representatives may try to sell you more coverage.
 Know when to say no to avoid financial hardships.

 - Not driving.
-This isn’t the best choice, but you could simply cancel your car insurance and not drive.
-However, doing so results in a coverage gap that you’d have to explain to insurers.
+This isn’t the best choice, but you could simply cancel your policy and not drive.
+However, doing so results in a lapse in coverage that you’d have to explain.
 Also, keep in mind that many states require you to have insurance to register a car.
 Only cancel your policy as a last resort and if it’s legal to do so.

 Many insurers have resources if you can’t make a payment on time.
-First and foremost, you should contact your insurer in this situation.
+First and foremost, you should contact them in this situation.
+Be proactive and don’t wait for a late notice.
 They’ll be able to tell you about any solutions to your financial problem, such as a delay or due date extension.

 Frequently Asked Questions

-Q: How long do I have to reinstate my car insurance?
+How long do I have to reinstate my policy?

-When you don’t pay your rate by the end of the grace period, your coverage lapses.
-In this case, you may not be able to get a reinstatement.
-If you do, you may become a high-risk driver, resulting in sky-high rates or coverage denials.
+When you don’t pay your rate by the end of the grace period, your auto insurance coverage lapses.
+In this case, you may not be able to get your policy back If you do, you may become a high-risk driver, resulting in sky-high rates or coverage denials.
 Because of this, it’s best to not even let it get to this point.

-Q: Will my rates go up after a reinstatement?
+Will my rates go up after I restore coverage?

 - Higher rates